theautonomy/spring-mvc-intro/README.md

     * Jsp
     * Thymeleaf

+* Form bean validation with JSR 303 (via implementation by Hibernate Validator)

 * Interceptor
   * Two functions are experimented
     * You can time how long it takes for a page to load by simply appending ?timing=true to a url